 Kárahnjúkar is best used as a highland route-context page for inland East Iceland, not as a promise of one simple attraction stop.

-Travelers usually meet the name while looking at the dam area, Hálslón reservoir, road 910, Hafrahvammar, Snæfell, or a longer branch from Egilsstaðir and Fljótsdalur.
-If you only need the dam and reservoir viewpoint, use Kárahnjúkavirkjun.
-This page explains the broader place name and whether the inland area belongs in your day.
+Travelers usually meet the names Kárahnjúkar and Kárahnjúkavirkjun while looking at the dam area, Hálslón reservoir, road 910, Hafrahvammagljúfur, Snæfell, or a longer branch from Egilsstaðir and Fljótsdalur.
+This single guide covers both the wider area and the hydropower landmark so the same detour is not counted twice.

-The honest answer is selective.
 Kárahnjúkar can be worthwhile when your trip already has room for highland scale, infrastructure, reservoir views, and canyon context.
-It is easy to skip when the day is a Ring Road transfer, when the weather is poor, or when your vehicle and route plan are better suited to lower-friction East Iceland stops.
+It is easy to skip when the day is a Ring Road transfer, when the weather is poor, or when your vehicle and route plan are better suited to easier East Iceland stops.

 Photo guide